 When the North American Lutheran Church was officially organized in 2010, students were encouraged to attend a seminary of their own choice.
-We thought that it would take some time for a comprehensive plan to develop.

-In 2012, the NALC Joint Commission on Theology and Doctrine recommended that a task force on theological education be named to consider the formation of a seminary for the NALC.
+In 2012, the NALC Joint Commission on Theology and Doctrine recommended that a task force on theological education be named, to consider the formation of a seminary for the NALC.
 The executive council approved this recommendation, and the task force began its work, with Dr. Roy Harrisville III as chair.

 The Task Force recommended a design for theological education: a Seminary Center at Trinity School for Ministry in Ambridge, Pennsylvania, and houses of studies at various locations throughout North America.
 The design recommended two houses of studies initially, one at Trinity School for Ministry and a second at Gordon-Conwell Theological Seminary.